-The front seats have an automatic ("passive") restraint system consisting of a shoulder belt, and a knee bolster, as well as a manual lap belt.
-The belts have emergency locking retractors designed to lock only during a sudden stop or impact.
-Otherwise, they allow you some freedom of movement in the seat.
+The front seats have an automatic ("passive") restraint system consisting of a shoulder belt and knee bolsters.
+The shoulder belt should remain permanently latched.
+Always wear the lap belt in addition to the shoulder belt for full protection.

+The automatic and manual belts have emergency locking retractors designed to lock only during a sudden stop or impact.
+Otherwise, they allow some freedom of movement in the seat.